Might it be my love for books, the written word, my own curiosity, or a combination…but I absolutely adore connecting with other writers!

 How it works:

 - You need to be a PUBLISHED author.
-I gravite towards thought-provoking fiction.
+I gravite toward thought-provoking fiction.
 Dark and slightly psychological is nice, but not mandatory.
 Same goes for a strong female protagonist.

 - I require a physical copy of the book.
 It can be an ARC or finished copy, but please nothing electronic.
 Carrying around an actual book gives it more visibility, a conversation piece, and more books sold for you.
 Plus, I’m kind of a Luddite.